auth0/docs/articles/architecture-scenarios/b2c/tenant-architecture.md

 ### Associating tenants

-To make sure that all of the [tenants](dev-lifecycle/child-tenants) you create are associated with your Auth0 contractual agreement and have the same feature set, you'll need to associate your tenants with your company.
-This includes any sandboxes your developers create for testing purposes.
+To make sure that all of the [tenants](dev-lifecycle/child-tenants) you create are associated with your Auth0 contractual agreement and have the same feature set, you'll need to associate your tenants with your company account.
+This should also include any sandboxes your developers create for testing purposes.